by Yang/wdaehn and OlliW, with videos by alcurtis93, descriptions refer to firmwares v2.xx

 - In the GUI select the tab on the very right hand side and select the hardware revision of your board.
 This does change the firmware file to be used in the field below.

-- Plugin the USB-TTL adapter and click again on the drop down box of the serial connector for programming.
+- Plug in the USB-TTL adapter and click again on the selector to see the updated list of available COM ports.
 Select the new one.

 - The board has two buttons, the boot and reset button.
-When the board is started, the very first thing the firmware does is checking if the boot button is currently pressed.
-If it is, then the bootloader mode is entered, else the normal operation starts.
-The best way of entering the bootloader mode is hence to press the boot button and while it is pressed to press and release the reset button to initiate a hard reset.
+When the board is started, the very first thing the microcontroller does is to check if the boot button is currently pressed.
+If it is, then the bootloader mode is entered, else normal operation starts.
+The best way of entering the bootloader mode is to press the boot button and while it is pressed to press and release the reset button to initiate a hard reset.

 - Check if the board is in bootloader mode.
-When the board appears to be dead (green and red LEDs off, the yellow LED is irrelevant), then it is brought into bootloader mode successfully, if the green and red LEDs are blinking, it is in normal operation and obviously the boot button was not pressed while the reset button was released.
+If the board appears to be dead, i.e. both the green and red LEDs are off (the yellow LED is irrelevant), then it has successfully been brought into bootloader mode.
+If the green and red LEDs are blinking, then it is in normal operation and obviously the boot button was not pressed while the reset button was released.

-- A black DOS box will open and either return an error that the UART connection is not responding or a sequence of downloading and verifying the firmware is shown.
+- A black DOS box will open and a sequence of downloading and verifying the firmware is shown, if everything is OK.

 If this is a first-time flash of a "virgin" board, then Windows will start with installing the USB driver directly after the flash has finished.
 This can take quite some time.
 Do NOT interrupt the install process.

-- After the reset, your board is fully operational and you may disconnect the USB-TTL adapter.
+- After the flashing is completed, the board is reset.
+It is now fully operational and you may disconnect the USB-TTL adapter.

 The process is also nicely described in this video by rcgroups user alcurtis93:

 - It is strongly recommended to also read the How to flash firmware page for trouble shooting.